Back to overview

 09:00 – 10:30 | Plenary Session 4: Harnessing Technology for Oversight of Electoral Integrity

 This session examines how AI can enhance EMB oversight capacities, with a particular focus on social media monitoring as a cross-cutting lens.
-Panelists will share practical experiences from piloting AI and SMM tools in electoral contexts.
+Panellists will share practical experiences from piloting AI and SMM tools in electoral contexts.
 Per the merger proposal, this 90-minute slot consolidates AI-Powered Tools content from the former Day 1 Technical Session.

-Moderator: Nana Kalandadze, Programme Manager, Regional Europe Programme, International IDEA
+Moderator: Nana KALANDADZE, Programme Manager, Regional Europe Programme, International IDEA

 Artificial Intelligence and Electoral Integrity: A Rule of Law Perspective.